OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 KVM Host requirements:

 - NVIDIA NVSwitch Hardware: required on the KVM hosts.
-- Host Software Component: the `opennebula-kvm-node EE package must be installed on all NVSwitch-equipped hosts.
+- Host Software Component: the `opennebula-kvm-node` EE package must be installed on all NVSwitch-equipped hosts.
-- VFIO-PCI Drivers: the `vfio-pci driver must be enabled and loaded for the NVSwitch and GPU devices to allow PCI passthrough to the Service VM.
+- VFIO-PCI Drivers: the `vfio-pci` driver must be enabled and loaded for the NVSwitch and GPU devices to allow PCI passthrough to the Service VM.
 - Service VM Image: the required Fabric Manager VM image is handled and downloaded automatically during service startup.

 OpenNebula Frontend requirements:

-- onefabric CLI Tool: must be available on the OpenNebula frontend server.
+- `onefabric` CLI Tool: must be available on the OpenNebula frontend server.
 Installed by default on EE packages.
-- Passwordless SSH Access: the frontend *oneadmin* user must have passwordless SSH access to the oneadmin user on all KVM hosts for remote command execution.
+- Passwordless SSH Access: the frontend oneadmin user must have passwordless SSH access to the oneadmin user on all KVM hosts for remote command execution.

 ## Installation and Configuration

 ### Host Preparation and Component Installation

-To begin the installation and configuration, we must verify that we meet the following prerequisites:
+To begin the installation and configuration, verify these prerequisites:

 KVM Node Package: ensures that the `opennebula-kvm-node` EE package is installed on every KVM host that contains NVSwitch devices.
 This package contains the `opennebula-fabricmanager` service.

-NVSwitch PCI passthrough Setup: The NVSwitch devices must be prepared for PCI passthrough using the vfio-pci driver.
-This can be done at OpenNebula deployment time using one-deploy, more information [here]({{% relref "../../../solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md" %}}).
-If this is not done during deployment, it is possible to manually configure the NVSwitches to use the virtio-pci driver by following the "Hypervisor Configuration" section from [NVIDIA GPU Passthrough]({{% relref "./nvidia_gpu_passthrough.md" %}}).
+NVSwitch PCI passthrough Setup: the NVSwitch devices must be prepared for PCI passthrough using the vfio-pci driver.
+Configure these devices at OpenNebula deployment time using one-deploy; check [here]({{% relref "../../../cluster_configuration/hosts_and_clusters/pci_passthrough/#vfio-device-binding" %}}) for instructions.
+If this is not done during deployment, it is possible to manually configure the NVSwitches to use the virtio-pci driver by following the "Hypervisor Configuration" section from [NVIDIA GPU Passthrough]({{% relref "./nvidia_gpu_passthrough" %}}).

-Once we have validated the prerequisites, we can start OpenNebula FabricManager service: the `opennebula-fabricmanager` service on the host is disabled by default, as it is designed to be started and stopped on demand or managed by the OpenNebula administrator.
+Once you have validated the prerequisites, start OpenNebula FabricManager service: the `opennebula-fabricmanager` service on the host is disabled by default, as it is designed to be started and stopped on demand or managed by you as the OpenNebula administrator.

 To start the service, run the following command on each virtualization node: